thethales/PythonUSBWebServer/README.md

 ## How To Use

 1. Just drop both the _.exe_ and _config.yaml_ into any windows folder (You can grab the lastest version [here](https://github.com/thethales/PythonUSBWebServer/releases))
-2. That's it
+2. That's it.
+The server will serve the files following the configurations of the [config.yaml](config.yaml) file.

 # Development

-For developing new features for this repo or your own you can follow the instructions listed below.
-Any pull request or issues are more than welcome.
+For developing new features for this repo or your own, you can follow the instructions listed below.
+(Any pull request or issues are more than welcome).

 1. Check the [prerequistes list](README.md#Development##Prerequisites) and confirm that everything is in order
 2. Clone the repository